Player engagement may be closer than you think

 As it turns out, convenience really is king.

 Recreational players overwhelmingly prefer to use smartphones or tablets (75%), with only 29% expressing a penchant for laptops or desktops.
 As you might guess, convenience was the main reason our respondents gave for using the devices.

 For strategic and professional players on the other hand, there was a clear preference for desktops and laptops (50% and 67% respectively).

 Those who take their bets more seriously it seems, be it for strategic reasons or due to sheer infrequency, prefer the comfortable interface of larger screens and full sites.
 Those who do so for pleasure on the other hand, suggesting a more impulsive, or socially driven gambling style, seem more willing to take their chances with clunky apps and mobile sites.

-Having a clear preference towards smartphones and tablets (50%), the youngest age bracket were mostly comprised of occasional gamblers (51%).
+Having a clear preference towards smartphones and tablets (50%), the youngest age bracket were mostly comprised of occasional players (51%).

 Whilst it’s an age group that is less likely to have as much disposable income as the older groups, this discrepancy could also be due to the fact that younger players are far less forgiving of slow, poor customer experiences across all aspects of their day to day lives.
 Having grown up with technology at their fingertips, far fewer will be willing to trudge on through baffling interfaces and convoluted navigation – a challenge that is by no means unique to the gaming sector.